 A video of a person shouting “allahu akbar” while the Notre Dame burns is also fake:

 The video has been edited to include a man shouting “Allahu Akbar”.
 The original can be found on YouTube, where the calls “Allahu Akbar” in the notre dame fire video, originated from.
-You can find the original, here.
+You can find it, here.

 The following video was recording a TV during the live broadcast of the fire on the news channel of the Spanish audiovisual group RTVE.
 The man evidently wears a long, light garment and something bright on his head.
 Many Facebook users agree that it has to be a Muslim with a turban.
 It is supposed to show someone suspicious on the scaffolding surrounding the spire:

 The problem with recorded pictures from a TV is its poorer quality.
 The above video is a good example, as the blurry, pale shots quickly lead to (false) interpretations.
 The original video can be seen on Youtube.

 Here is a screenshot of both videos, side-by-side, the image on the right has been brightened up for better recognition: